 We wanted to love the West Bend popper, but the steep price, bulky design, and high probability of burnt popcorn made it hard.
-It’s definitely fun to use and might be a good addition to a home theater, but there are better options available.
+It might be a good addition to a home theater (it’s definitely fun to use, and the stirring rod does its job once you get used to it), but there are better options available.

 - Product Name Stir Crazy Deluxe Popcorn Popper

 - Product Brand West Bend